VaibhavTushir/Pet-adoption-portal/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 ---

-## 📝 License

-This project is distributed for academic and personal use.
-Please see the `LICENSE` file for more information.

----